DedalusProject/dedalus/docs/stampede_mkl.rst

      [mkl]
      library_dirs = /opt/apps/intel/13/composer_xe_2013.2.146/mkl/lib/intel64/
+     include_dirs = /opt/apps/intel/13/composer_xe_2013.2.146/mkl/include/
-     mkl_libs = mkl_gnu_thread
+     mkl_libs = mkl_rt
+     lapack_libs =

+These are based on intels instructions for
+`compiling numpy with ifort <http://software.intel.com/en-us/articles/numpyscipy-with-intel-mkl>`_ and they seem to work so far.

 Then proceed with::

      python3 setup.py config

-After executing config, check that numpy has correctly found the OpenBLAS install.
+After executing config, check that numpy has correctly found the MKL install.
 You should see something like this:

 ::